FOUND SUBJECTS at the Moonspeaker

 An early example of a person engaged in just such a practice was a man whose real name was Archibald Belaney.
 He was an englishman who made an entire career out of pretending to be an "Indian," that is, he played to the stereotypes of "the white man's Indian" people in canada who think they are white had at the turn of the twentieth century.
 He became a famous conservationist in his time, though it remains a puzzle why he never believed he could carry out that important work without creating a fictional origin story for himself and denying that he was an englishman who immigrated to canada in 1906.
 The exposure of his real origins did serious damage to the credibility of his work, even though a person can be a good conservationist whether or not they are Indigenous to the place they live.

 A more recent and infamous example is that of Rachel Dolezal, whose efforts to pass as a black woman were uncovered in 2016.
-Historian Barbara Fields noted in a recent interview on the Jacobin that, "Anybody can be black – black is defined as any known or visible ancestry – or 'one drop of blood.'
+Barbara Fields noted in a recent interview on the Jacobin that, "Anybody can be black – black is defined as any known or visible ancestry – or 'one drop of blood.'
 So it's really not based on what you look like, even if you go to the trouble of tanning and wearing a wig and whatnot."
 This is an instructive point, because it reiterates again that "identity" is socially defined, no one gets to define their personal identity in splendid isolation.
 Fields continues, "Most Afro Americans don't have any control over identification.
 Their identity, how they define themselves, how they perceive themselves, can be overruled by that identification."
 Here is where things get tricky.
 A person may have an identity imposed on them, regardless of their own sense of themselves, if they are part of or merely perceived to be part of a group, especially an oppressed one.
 Yet the two examples I have just given are of people who in origin would usually be called "white," who opted to try taking on an identity as a member of an oppressed group.
-This is something more and more people who might have confidently thought of themselves of white are trying out today.
+This is something more and more people who might have confidently thought of themselves as white are trying out today.

 Here is where the new-old idea of being able to select an identity that seems more desirable for whatever reason collides with other social facts.
 In this case, with colonialism and its ongoing relevance.
 Aileen Moreton-Robinson has developed the concept of "the white possessive," the sense of ownership colonial whites are taught to have from their earliest moments.
 It's the white possessive that leads to such ridiculous statements as, "Everyone knows that our First Nations have full civil rights now."
 This isn't "our" in the sense of, "Oh yes, those are our neighbours!
 Thank you for pointing them out, let's go say hello."
 Truth be told, even in that example "our" doesn't seem appropriate to me.
 No First Nation belongs to canada, let alone the number of people I have heard or read referring to them as "ours."
 If this sounds a bit silly to you, try saying, "canada's white people are famous for their love of hockey" and notice how incongruous it sounds.
 Then try this one, "canada's First Nations invented several sports still played today, including lacrosse and canoe racing."
 The white possessive also allows people who think they are white to think they have a right to take over what they understand to be a First Nation, Afro-american, or any other identity other than their own.

 This is no game, as author Joseph Boyden has learned to his cost.
 The criticism he has received, and that Rachel Dolezal has received, has far less to do with what is usually emphasized in the media, the various awards and jobs they may have won or accessed via their false claims.
-Well, I should make this clearer: the criticism they have received from the oppressed communities they attempted to appropriate an identity from.
+Well, I should make this clearer: the criticism they have received from the oppressed communities they attempted to appropriate an identity from has less to do with that.
 The bigger issue in fact is attempting to take on an identity, especially one from an oppressed group, while neatly sidestepping such common experiences of that group as systemic racism, poverty, or being subjected to identification by others, all from the earliest days of their lives.
 To my knowledge, it is not considered acceptable to claim to be a war veteran without actually having gone to war, because to do so is deeply disrespectful to both the horrors and the joys of those who have.
 I think that there is a strong parallel to the case of claiming to be a member of one of the oppressed groups so often selected by "white" people who would rather be something else.
 It is not coincidental that those people are uninterested in claiming an identity with the group of whites who are oppressed because of their poverty.

 Identity is a hard thing, because we have to live with it and through it.
 We are not able to be the sole arbiters of our identity, because it isn't only what we choose to make of it.
 It is inevitably the product of our own experiences, including the ones we may most wish we had never had, and the genuine desire to have experiences that may never be accessible to us.
 And for better or worse, we don't experience or develop alone, but within a larger family and community that inflects how we perceive ourselves and how we fit into our world.
 The "consumer view" of identity can't cope with such complexity.
 (Top)